James Anderson. In memorandum of Edan John Barnett

 ‘Looks like someone enjoyed that.’
 Said the woman.

-He devoured the coke and burped and she turned the light off in the cabin.
+He devoured the coke and burped, and she turned the light off in the cabin.

 ‘James, I don’t mean to be rude or anything, but shouldn’t somebody know about you?
 I mean, aren’t you a little too young to be just rolling around?’

 He looked at her and didn’t know what to say, except that it was none of her business, and that is what he told her, and it brought on a silence between them.
-He watched the road, watched the lines of the road disappear under the truck, wished that he could stay right here with this woman, but recognised that that too, would come to an end.
-They drove through the night and she snapped the radio on, asked him if he needed to the toilet and he said that he was ok, told him that they would stop at the next petrol station, anyway.
-They listened to country music and, after a while, he fell back to sleep.
+He watched the road, watched the lines of the road disappear under the truck, wished that he could stay right here with this woman, but recognized that that too, would come to an end.
+They drove through the night, and she snapped the radio on, asked him if he needed to the toilet and he said that he was ok, told him that they would stop at the next petrol station, anyway.
+They listened to country music, and, after a while, he fell back to sleep.

 When next he woke, a hand was shaking his shoulder.
 He opened his eyes and saw a new day through the windscreen.
 The woman was looking at him like a mother would a child.